 - Four advocates for underrepresented students embedded in Housing communities.
-These student-staff members hold dual roles with University Housing as Resident Advisors and with the Cross Cultural Centers as student assistants.
+These student-staff members hold dual roles with University Housing as Resident Advisors and with Student Diversity & Belonging as student assistants.

 Cal Poly supports diversity and inclusion efforts across campus.
 Everyone should have access to supportive people and programs that enable all students, residents and staff to feel welcome here.

 Here are some of the programs on campus you should know about:

 - Bias Incident Response Team, to report a potential bias on Cal Poly campus

 - Cal Poly Police Department, to report a hate crime, harassment or safety concerns

 - Cal Poly student organizations, includes a list of cultural clubs on campus

 - Student Diversity & Culture includes the Gender Equity, Men & Masculinity, Multicultural, and Pride Centers